MrWillCom/github-dark-mode/README.md

 ### Scripts

-Here is some scripts to help you develop this extension, they supports PowerShell only(still developing).
+Here is some scripts to help you develop this extension, they supports PowerShell and Bash as well so that you can use them on all platforms.

 - [`build`](./scripts/build.ps1) - Pack extension to a ZIP file
 - [`cbuild`](./scripts/cbuild.ps1) - **Force** pack extension to a ZIP file